-One of the biggest fears new freelance writers have is being ‘found out’.
+One of the biggest fears new freelancers have is being ‘found out’.
 Exposed as a fraud.
 Called out on their lack of experience.
 They worry that if a client guesses they’re totally new to this game, they won’t get hired.
 The trouble, of course, is that they also don’t want to be dishonest.
-They don’t want to lie and say they’ve done this a hundred times before, when the reality is the only real writing experience they have is rambling on their personal blog and penning college essays.
+They don’t want to lie and say they’ve done this a hundred times before.
 They dread the questions, ‘What experience do you have?’, ‘Can I see some other projects you’ve worked on?’ and ‘Do you have anything published I can look at?’

 I’m guessing you’re the same.
 I was.

-One of my students, Kate Tunstall, was worried going into a meeting with a prospective client.
+Kate, one of my freelance writing students, was worried going into a meeting with a prospective client.
 What would she say if the client asked about her past experience?

 Here’s how it went, in Kate’s own words: